Why This Matters

 Propositional Meaning

-- The truth-evaluable content of a statement—the claim being made that can be judged true or false
+- The truth-evaluable content of a statement: the claim being made that can be judged true or false.

-- Essential for logical analysis and understanding entailment, presupposition, and contradiction
+- Essential for logical analysis and understanding entailment, presupposition, and contradiction.

-Compare: Literal vs. Propositional meaning—literal meaning is about surface interpretation, while propositional meaning focuses on the underlying claim.
-A sentence can have clear literal meaning but ambiguous propositional content ("Visiting relatives can be boring"—who's visiting whom?).
+Compare: Literal vs. Propositional meaning: literal meaning is about surface interpretation, while propositional meaning focuses on the underlying truth-evaluable claim.
+A sentence can have clear literal meaning but ambiguous propositional content.
+Consider "Visiting relatives can be boring": the literal words are transparent, but the proposition is ambiguous (is visiting them boring, or are relatives who visit boring?).

 Context-Dependent Meaning: Where Pragmatics Takes Over